mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 modified:
 ---

 I first started using Jekyll --- a static site generator, way back in 2012.
 In the four years since, Jekyll has became my gateway drug to a host of new tools, techniques, and ways of building websites.
-Hell, I wasn't even using Git to version control this sit, so you know a lot has changed {% icon wink %}.
+Hell, I wasn't even using version control when developing this site --- so you know a lot has changed.

 {% include toc.html %}

 ## Types of Content

-To learn the basics of Jekyll I tasked myself with converting my then Wordpress powered site into a static one.
-I read Jekyll tutorials, [blogged about the process]({{ site.url }}{% post_url 2012-03-19-going-static %}), and eventually ended up with a stripped down --- CMS and database free version.
+To learn the basics of Jekyll I tasked myself with trying to convert my then Wordpress powered site, into a static one.
+I read several Jekyll tutorials, learned [Liquid](https://docs.shopify.com/themes/liquid-documentation/basics) and [Kramdown](http://kramdown.gettalong.org/syntax.html, [blogged about the process]({{ site.url }}{% post_url 2012-03-19-going-static %})[^kramdown], and eventually ended up with a stripped down --- CMS and database free version of the site.

+[^kramdown]: Kramdown is a Markdown converter that does some nice things like automatic table of contents generation.

 ### Posts for All the Things

-As Jekyll has matured and added features so has the complexity at which I use it.
+As Jekyll has matured and added features, the complexity at which I use it has as well.
 In those early days content could either be a **post** or a **page**.
-I chose to make almost everything a post so I could reap the benefits of `site.tags`, `site.categories`, and surface "related posts" more easily.
+I chose to make almost everything a post so I could reap the benefits of `site.tags`, `site.categories` for grouping content and surface "related posts" more easily.

-This was an easy pill to swallow then because the only type of content I had on the site was blog posts.
-As I started incorporating new content types into the site I used `categories:` to structure things.
-For example [**Blog Articles**]({{ site.url }}/articles/) have `categories: articles` in their YAML Front Matter and by adding `permalink: /:categories/:title/` to my `_config.yml` you pretty URLs like `mademistakes.com/articles/jekyll-is-the-best/`.
+This was an easy pill to swallow then because the only type of content I had on the site were blog posts.
+As I started incorporating things like portfolio pieces into the site I used `categories` to help build a structure.
+For example, [**Blog Articles**]({{ site.url }}/articles/) would get `categories: articles` added to their YAML Front Matter and `permalink: /:categories/:title/` in `_config.yml` to produce pretty URLs like `mademistakes.com/articles/jekyll-is-the-best/`.

-A drawback to create content types this way has been post pagination.
+A drawback I hit with this method was creating reliably pagination between posts.
 Jekyll provides the variables `page.previous` and `page.next` to help do previous/next style links on your posts.
-The problem here is it applies to all posts and can be quite messy to do them for just the current category.
+But because I broke posts out into categories, these links didn't always behave as expected.

-For example if you're reading a post in the `articles` category you'd expect the **NEXT →** link to be another article post.
-When in fact it could end up being a post in the category `portfolio` if it's next in `site.posts`.
-Getting little details like this "right" drive me bonkers.
+For example, when reading a post in the `articles` category you'd expect the **NEXT →** link to show another article post.
+Instead you'd end up with something from the `portfolio` category because it was next in `site.posts`.

-Instead I opted for a **You May Also Enjoy** module that displays 3 related posts[^related-posts] at the bottom of the page.
-In my eyes this provided a better reading experience even if build times tend to take a hit because of it...
+Details like this drive me bonkers, so I opted for a **You May Also Enjoy** module that displays 3 related posts[^related-posts] at the bottom of the page.
+In my eyes this provided a better reading experience even my site takes longer to generate now...

 [^related-posts]: [**jekyll-tagging-related_posts**](https://github.com/toshimaru/jekyll-tagging-related_posts) - replaces Jekyll's `related_posts` function to use tags to calculate better post relationships.